smhdhsn/zed/README.md

     //
 });
 ```
-Keep in mind that every parameter after the command name can be accessed within the command's class or closure:
+> :information_source: Every parameter after the command name can be accessed within the command's class or closure.
 ```shell
 php command say 'Hello World !'
 ```